Jerry E. Howell

 As of 2006, I have vended at more than 45 shows.
 They are

-cost of booth space, gas, motels etc., I am going to cut way down
+booth space, motels and especially gasoline, I am going to cut

 Thank you, Jerry E. Howell